jaraco/irc/README.rst

 .. |BuildStatus| image:: https://secure.travis-ci.org/jaraco/irc.png
 .. _BuildStatus: https://travis-ci.org/jaraco/irc

-This library is intended to encapsulate the IRC protocol at a quite low level.
+This library provides a low-level impelmentation of the IRC protocol for Python.
 It provides an event-driven IRC client framework.
-It has a fairly thorough support for the basic IRC protocol, CTCP and DCC connections.
+It has a fairly thorough support for the basic IRC protocol, CTCP, and DCC connections.

-In order to understand how to make an IRC client, I'm afraid you more or less must understand the IRC specifications.
-They are available
+In order to understand how to make an IRC client, it's best to read up first on the IRC specifications, available here:
-here:

     http://www.irchelp.org/irchelp/rfc/